webiny/webiny-js/docs/CONTRIBUTING.md

 4. Configure your MongoDB connection data in `.env.json`.
 See https://docs.webiny.com/docs/get-started/quick-start/#2-setup-database-connection for more details.

-5. Deploy you API to use with local React apps by running `npx webiny deploy api --env=local` from the project root directory.
+5. Deploy you API to use with local React apps by running `yarn webiny deploy api --env=local` from the project root directory.
 Once deployed, it will automatically update you React apps' `.env.json` files with the necessary variables.

 > IMPORTANT: `webiny` should be run from the root of the Webiny project, and since `api` and `apps` folders are a `sandbox` present in the project root directory, this is the place to run your `webiny` commands from.

-> IMPORTANT: Within our repository, you should use `npx` to run Webiny CLI, for example: `npx webiny deploy api --env=local`.
-Why?
-Because `npx` will correctly resolve the CLI binary to the node_modules in the root of your repository.

 6. Begin working on React apps by navigating to `apps/{admin|site}` and run `yarn start`.
 React apps are regular `create-react-app` apps, slightly modified, but all the CRA rules apply.